GCBallesteros/NotebookNavigator.nvim/README.md

 ```

 ## Dependencies
-The only hard dependency is right now on `iron.nvim` which provides the REPL,
+The only hard dependency is on `iron.nvim` which provides the REPL, although
-although support for others like `conjure` or `yarepl` may be added if people
+support for others like `conjure` or `yarepl` may be added if people want them
-want them or are willing to send in PRs.
+or are willing to send in PRs.

 Commenting cells of code depends on an external plugin.
 Either
 [comment.nvim](https://github.com/numToStr/Comment.nvim) or